christopher-evans/mvsnerf-implementation/notes.md

 - rendering re-use depth candidates or not
 - add reconstruction cost for source images (regularization ? )
 - jitter the offsets for ray marching to sub-pixels and interpolate

+- use resnet and more layers in feature extraction
+- increase depth and neurons in MLP
+- float16/32
+- bigger 3d resnet?
+- add the masks as inputs to MLP (as in original implementation)
+- increase depth resolution